by Todd Thuss

 - Updating parts of the electrical system can improve safety and possibly reduce your homeowner’s insurance premium

 The National Electrical Code (NEC) spells out how a home’s electrical system must be constructed, and it’s this code that electrical inspectors inspect “to”.
-The NEC is revised every three years, but local jurisdictions are free to choose which code cycle to enforce and whether to amend or selectively enforce the code.
-Your home was constructed using the NEC standards in place at that time, but newer practices exist that improve upon electrical safety.
-This article briefly discusses some of those and is based upon the 2023 revision of the NEC.
+The NEC is revised every three years, but local jurisdictions can choose which code cycle to enforce and whether to amend or selectively enforce the code.
+Your home was constructed using the code in place at that time, but newer practices exist that improve upon electrical safety.
+This article briefly discusses some of those and is based on the 2023 revision of the NEC.
+As of the time of writing this article, many jurisdictions in our area have not adopted the 2023 code yet, but they will eventually.

 GFCI